Island scrub jay

 The island scrub jay (Aphelocoma insularis), also known as the island jay or Santa Cruz jay, is a bird in the genus, Aphelocoma, which is endemic to Santa Cruz Island off the coast of Southern California.
-Of the over 500 breeding bird species in the continental U.S. and Canada, it is the only insular endemic landbird species.
+Of the over 500 breeding bird species in the continental U.S. and Canada, it is the only insular endemic landbird species, meaning it is restricted to a geographical island.

 Description

 The island scrub jay is closely related to the California scrub jay (the coastal population found on the adjacent mainland), but differs in being larger, more brightly colored, and having a markedly stouter bill.
 They will bury, or cache, the acorns in the fall and may eat them months later.
 They also eat insects, spiders, snakes, lizards, mice and other birds' eggs and nestlings.